Meet our Champions

 Victorien Dougnon (University of Abomey-Calavi, Benin)

-Victorien Dougnon works as Senior Lecturer at the Polytechnic School of Abomey-Calavi, University of Abomey-Calavi, Benin.
-He is involved, through his work, in the fight against antimicrobial resistance in Africa.
-Victorien's interests are linked to molecular microbiology, hygiene and public health.
-Through a collaboration with The World Academy of Sciences (TWAS), he has initiated the establishment of an MsC program in Molecular and Medical Microbiology.
-Victorien is a founding member of the Research Unit in Applied Microbiology and Pharmacology of natural substances, Research Laboratory in Applied Biology, Polytechnic School of Abomey-Calavi, University of Abomey-Calavi.
+I work as Senior Lecturer at the University of Abomey-Calavi, Benin.
+I am involved, through my work, in the fight against AMR in Africa.
+My interests are linked to molecular microbiology, hygiene and public health.
+Through a collaboration with The World Academy of Sciences (TWAS), I have initiated the establishment of an MSc programme in Molecular and Medical Microbiology.
+I am a founding member of the Research Unit in Applied Microbiology and Pharmacology of natural substances at the Research Laboratory in Applied Biology, University of Abomey-Calavi.
 Annually, more than 150 young scholars are impacted by this lab’s activities.

 Ghana